 But it is possible to look at broader categories to see where the benefit might unfold.

 A few important areas to consider are:

 One distinct advantage of using an artificial intelligence algorithm is that it makes it easier to comb through massive amounts of data in a very short period of time.
-Using specialized software, medical researchers are able to get through large amounts of information to find correlations that often lead to cures, development of lifesaving technologies, vaccine integration, and more.
+Using specialized software, medical researchers are able to get through large amounts of information to find correlations that often lead to cures, the development of lifesaving technologies, vaccine integration, and more.

 The energy sector also heavily relies on artificial intelligence algorithm use.
 Through the increased use of computers as part of a national grid, local providers can reroute power from neighboring cities and regions to ensure that those who need it most will have electricity.

 Another interesting use for AI algorithms is within our traffic grid.
 If you’ve ever wondered how a red light knows to adjust based on the flow of traffic or how some major cities can automatically change traffic based on emergency circumstances, then you’ll understand how this type of programming is utilized.

 Those concerned about the state of our planet and global warming will be happy to know that AI is a major factor in predicting the future.
 Using specialized instruments and data collection tools, scientists can determine what is leading to the change in our climate and what we can do to fix it.

 This is a major arena in which the use of artificial intelligence algorithms is increasingly common.
 From the way we access the internet to how we’re able to make a call using a smartphone, there are several problems that this level of technology has solved, making this the easiest time in history to connect to one another.

 Governments also use artificial intelligence algorithms on a regular basis (much to the chagrin of some people).
 A huge part of how the United States federal government deals with personal data is completely unknown, but monitoring certain elements and communications through computer software has led to preventing major terrorist attacks, both domestically and abroad.